16 User Interface Elements Every Designer Should Know

 Minimalism and simplicity

 The trend towards clean user interfaces has been gaining momentum in recent years.
 Designers are prioritizing simplicity, reducing clutter, and focusing on essential elements to create intuitive and user-friendly experiences.
 This trend is likely to continue as users demand efficient and streamlined interactions.
-Designers will trim all unnecessary visual details to prioritize the clarity of UI elements.
+Designers will trim all unnecessary visual details to prioritize the clarity of UI elements, which is especially relevant in processes like Figma to HTML conversions where simplicity enhances performance.

 Responsive and adaptive design